 Climate change not only affects our security through its impacts on the economy and our physical infrastructure(roads, bridges, airports, etc.); it can also affect domestic and international military bases as flooding, drought and extreme weather events intensify.
 According to the U.S. Department of Defense (DoD) 2010 Quadrennial Defense Review, there are a number of US military installations that are already at risk.

 Environmental threats to domestic U.S. military bases pose as much of a physical threat as they do an economic threat.
-In 1992, Hurricane Andrew nearly wiped out Homestead Air Force Base in Florida and Hurricane Katrina destroyed 95% of Keesler Air Force Base in Mississippi.
+In 1992, Hurricane Andrew nearly wiped out Homestead Air Force Base in Florida and Hurricane Katrina caused $950 million of damage to Keesler Air Force Base in Mississippi.
 Both of these bases were rebuilt, but it took millions of dollars to do so.
 Military bases in the U.S. are important for driving local economies and when they are destroyed by natural disasters, there is a ripple effect economically in the region.

 Climate change poses costly threats to our domestic installations and potentially destabilizing threats to our international installations that hold strategic importance to the U.S. military.
 In order to prepare for these changes and to secure our military investments worldwide, the U.S. must invest in low-cost adaptation options which are effective and multidimensional.